stoprightthere/adme_prediction/report.md

 | Graph NN    | 0.824711 | 0.838888 |
 | Transformer | 0.711308 | 0.815738 |

 The higher the value, the better is the model's performance.
-As is seen, Graph NN model consistently outperforms both classical tree model and transformer model.
+As is seen, Graph NN model consistently outperforms both the classical tree model and the transformer model.